 - !
-Annual assessment for the claims/sites is required; either by paying the maintenance fee or qualifying/filing for a small miner waiver & performing \$100 worth of work on the claim. - !
-The annual maintenance requirement is for the next assessment year, not the current year. - !
-The BLM is not required to issue reminder notifications, this is a courtesy and may not happen every year. - !
-The annual maintenance requirement is due on or before September 1 each year. - A copy of the form and/or receipt of maintenance fee payment may be recorded at the county.
+Annual assessment for all Federal unpatented mining claims and sites every year! - A maintenance fee payment is required; or you must file a qualifying Maintenance Fee Waiver Certification (small miner waiver) & later, within the assessment year, perform \$100 worth of work on the claim. - !
+The annual maintenance requirement is for the upcoming (next) assessment year, not the current year. - !
+The BLM does not bill mining claimants each year.
+It is the claimant's responsibility to meet the deadlines. - BLM may issue reminder notifications; this is a courtesy and may not happen every year. - !
+The annual maintenance requirement is due on or before September 1 each year.